-Join Ben Long for an in-depth discussion in this video Setting auto mode, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Setting auto mode, part of Nikon D5100 Essential Training.

 On the top of your camera is a dial which lets you choose a shooting mode.
 The shooting mode that you choose determines what decisions the camera will make and what decisions will be left up to you.
 Now, sometimes having the camera make lots of decisions is a better way to go because it allows you to work more quickly, while at other times, you'll want control over some decisions to ensure that you get the type of shot that you want.
 You change modes using the mode dial right here.
 It probably came out of the box already set to auto mode, so you may not need to change it.
 If you've been changing modes and fiddling with your camera though, change it back to auto by just turning the mode dial until the green auto icon lines up with the white line here, and then you're ready to go.

 For the rest of this chapter, we're going to be working in auto mode, so set the mode dial to auto.
 In auto mode, the camera will choose all exposure settings--shutter speed and aperture--as well as choosing a white balance and whether or not to fire the flash.
 If it thinks you need the flash then it will automatically pop it up when you half-press the shutter button to meter.
 In auto mode you will not have access to Flexible Program, Exposure Compensation, or many of the other controls that we'll talk about later, but you'll be able to select the file format that you want to shoot in.